 Process for New Course Requests

 Requests for all Trinity undergraduate and graduate courses are submitted to the Office of Curriculum and Course Development, and reviewed by the Faculty Committee on Courses, a standing committee of the Arts & Sciences Council.
-The Courses Committee consists of representatives from the divisions of Humanities, Social Sciences, and Natural Sciences, as well as the Associate Dean and Director of the Office of Curriculum and Course Development, who is an ex-officio member of the committee.
-Final approval of the course requests rests with the Courses Committee.
+This Committee consists of representatives from the divisions of Humanities, Social Sciences, and Natural Sciences, as well as the Associate Dean on Courses for the Office of Curriculum and Course Development, who is an ex-officio member.
+Final approval of all course requests rests with this Committee.

 Requests for new courses, course changes, course deletions, and coding for general education requirements are made by faculty, in consultation with the departmental Directors of Undergraduate Studies and/or the departmental curriculum committees.
-Requests for all undergraduate courses require the approval of the director of undergraduate studies of the sponsoring department.
+Requests for all undergraduate courses require the approval of the Director of Undergraduate Studies of the sponsoring department.
 Courses at the 500-699 level require the approval of both the Director of Undergraduate Studies and the Director of Graduate Studies.
 All 700+ level courses are approved by the Director of Graduate Studies.
 Departments must use the forms in the Course Request system when submitting all course requests.

 Online Course Request Forms

 The online Course Request forms require faculty and departments to submit detailed information on the course, including title, course description, prerequisites, course format, and so forth.
 Through the Course Request form, requests may also be made for the particular Areas of Knowledge and Modes of Inquiry curricular codes that apply towards the general education requirements of the college.
 Each course may carry up to two Areas of Knowledge codes and up to three Modes of Inquiry codes.
 Faculty should consult the criteria and guidelines below before filling out Course Request forms.

 Departments must use the Online Course Request Program (courserequest.trinity.duke.edu) when submitting requests to add, drop, or revise regular courses and to request coding for Special Topics courses.
 After logging on to the site, users select a school according to the following categories (or simply click on one of the following links):

 - Undergraduate Only (Courses numbered 1-499)